8 of the most secure web browsers

 Protect your data by using a browser designed to put your privacy first

-If you’re ready to get the inside scoop on the most secure browsers of 2020, continue reading to learn which browser best suits your browsing needs.
+Ready for the inside scoop on the most secure browsers of 2021?
+Continue reading to learn which browser best suits your browsing needs.

 When I became interested in protecting my privacy online, I was encouraged to check out Tor.
 Not only does Tor mask your identity by bouncing your encrypted internet traffic through multiple Tor nodes, but it also clears your cookies after every session.